rust-lang/rfcs/text/0000-typed-context-injection.md

 // Desugars to:
 fn generic_demo<T, V>(cx: CxRaw<(&mut T, &mut V)>) {
-    // We can assume that these do not alias because the tuple ensures that
+    // We can assume that these do not alias because they're stored in different slots in `CxRaw`'s
-    // they're different references.
+	// underlying tuple.
     let a: &mut T = &mut cx.0.0;
     let b: &mut V = &mut cx.0.1;
     let _ = (a, b);